alvarogzp/ifstat.sh/README.md

 # ifstat.sh

-ifstat.sh is a shell command to report network interface bandwith, like vmstat/iostat do for other system counters.
+ifstat.sh is a shell command to report network interface bandwidth, like vmstat/iostat do for other system counters.
 It works by printing the current bandwidth at regular intervals.
 It also has several options to configure it.

 ifstat.sh is an [ifstat](http://freecode.com/projects/ifstat) alternative completely written in bash.